 Our fertility specialists, at times, utilize either surgical and non-surgical fertility treatments.
-Fertility surgeries can be performed to correct anatomical deformities that could be hindering your ability to conceive.
+Fertility surgery can be performed to correct anatomical deformities that could be hindering your ability to conceive.
 Non-surgical fertility treatments, however, utilize fertility medications to treat cases of infertility that are caused by hormone imbalances or other biochemical abnormalities.

 Could Surgery Help My Infertility?

 Our fertility specialists will walk you through all of the details to help you determine whether surgical or non-surgical infertility treatments would be the right choice for you.
 It is critical to begin with an accurate diagnosis.
 A consultation with your personal fertility specialist will help determine if surgery is right for you.